The War of the Worlds (1938 radio drama): Research

 Bartholomew admitted that hundreds of thousands were frightened, but called evidence of people taking action based on their fear "scant" and "anecdotal".
 Contemporary news articles indicated that police received hundreds of calls in numerous locations, but stories of people doing anything more than calling authorities involved mostly only small groups; such stories were often reported by people who were panicking.

 Later investigations found many of the panicked responses to have been exaggerated or mistaken.
 Cantril's researchers found that contrary to what had been claimed, no admissions for shock were made at a Newark hospital during the broadcast; hospitals in New York City similarly reported no extra admissions that night.
 A few suicide attempts seem to have been prevented when friends or family intervened, but no record of a successful one exists.
 A Washington Post claim that a man died of a heart attack brought on by listening to the program could not be verified.
 One woman filed a lawsuit against CBS, but it was soon dismissed.

-The FCC also received letters from the public that advised against taking reprisals.
+The FCC received letters from the public that advised against taking reprisals.
 Singer Eddie Cantor urged the commission not to overreact, as "censorship would retard radio immeasurably".
 The FCC decided to not punish Welles or CBS, and also barred complaints about "The War of the Worlds" from being brought up during license renewals.
 "Janet Jackson's 2004 'wardrobe malfunction' remains far more significant in the history of broadcast regulation than Orson Welles' trickery," wrote Pooley and Socolow.

-Meeting of Welles and Wells
+Welles and Wells

 H. G. Wells and Orson Welles met for the first and only time in late October 1940, shortly before the second anniversary of the Mercury Theatre broadcast, when they were both lecturing in San Antonio, Texas.
 On October 28, 1940, the two men visited the KTSA studio for an interview by Charles C. Shaw, who introduced them by characterizing the panic generated by "The War of the Worlds".
 Wells was skeptical about the actual extent of the panic caused by "this sensational Halloween spree", saying: "Are you sure there was such a panic in America or wasn't it your Halloween fun?"
 Welles replied that "[i]t's supposed to show the corrupt condition and decadent state of affairs in democracy, that 'The War of the Worlds' went over as well as it did."

 When Shaw mentioned that there was "some excitement" that he did not wish to belittle, Welles replied, "What kind of excitement?
 Mr. H. G. Wells wants to know if the excitement wasn't the same kind of excitement that we extract from a practical joke in which somebody puts a sheet over his head and says 'Boo!'
 I don't think anybody believes that that individual is a ghost, but we do scream and yell and rush down the hall.
 And that's just about what happened."